usabbag/ThingsToMarkdown/README.md

-# Things 3 Project Exporter
+# ThingsToMarkdown
+## Export Things 3 Projects as Markdown Files on macOS

 Export your Things 3 projects as individual Markdown files with all metadata preserved.
 Perfect for documentation, backup, or migrating project data.